 Sec.
-A. Quantitative development criteria.
+A. Quantitative Development Criteria.

-Table 1, in this article, provides quantitative criteria for minimum lot sizes, setbacks, and structures as well as maximum height and building coverage area.
+Table 1, in this Article, provides quantitative criteria for minimum lot sizes, setbacks, and structures as well as maximum height and building coverage area.

 Sec.
-B. General setback modifications.
+B. General Setback Modifications.

-- (1) The entire lot area within the required minimum distance from property line to building line shall be unobstructed by any accessory structure or part thereof, and unoccupied for storage, servicing or similar, use except as provided herein. - (2) Sills, belt courses, ornamental features or other architectural features, may project beyond the building line no more than six (6) inches. - (3) Cornices or eaves may project beyond the building line not more than eighteen (18) inches. - (4) Decks and other un-roofed habitable structures, or ornamental features which do not extend more than five (5) feet above grade, may project beyond the rear or side building lines, provided such projections be no closer than five (5) feet to a property line. - (5) Mechanical/electrical appurtenances which bottoms do not extend more than five (5) feet above bottom grade may project within the required minimum distance from property line to building line.
+- (1) The entire lot area within the required minimum distance from property line to building line shall be unobstructed by any accessory structure or part thereof, and unoccupied for storage, servicing or similar, use except as provided herein. - (2) Sills, belt courses, ornamental features or other architectural features, may project beyond the building line no more than six (6) inches. - (3) Cornices or eaves may project beyond the building line not more than eighteen (18) inches. - (4) Decks and other un-roofed habitable structures, or ornamental features which do not extend more than five (5) feet above grade, may project beyond the rear or side building lines, provided such projections be no closer than five (5) feet to a property line. - (5) Mechanical/electrical appurtenances, generators, solar panels and pool equipment which bottoms do not extend more than five (5) feet above bottom grade may project within the required minimum distance from side or rear property line to the building line, provided they be no closer than two (2) feet to a property line and comply with the manufacturer's specifications for access and separation from structures.
+Under no circumstances shall mechanical/electrical appurtenances, generators, solar panels or pool equipment be permitted in the area from the predominant front of a primary structure to the property line adjacent to the right-of-way.
+Mechanical/electrical appurtenances, generators, solar panels and pool equipment shall be screened from view from a right-of-way, street, alley, parking lot or adjacent property.

 Sec.
-C. Front setback modifications.
+C. Front Setback Modifications.

-- (1) In residential districts, no building shall be closer to the front property line than any house on a lot where the lot is within one hundred (100) feet or less on either side of the subject property on the same side of the street, or to the nearest corner if less than one hundred (100) feet or in no case shall it be closer than twenty-five (25) feet to the right-of-way.
+(1) In residential districts, no building shall be closer to the front property line than any house on a lot where the lot is within one hundred (100) feet or less on either side of the subject property on the same side of the street, or to the nearest corner if less than one hundred (100) feet or in no case shall it be closer than twenty-five (25) feet to the right-of-way.
 Houses are not to be set back any further than ten (10) percent of the average setback within the same one hundred (100) feet thereof.
-For a corner lot with two fronts, one side may be set to no closer than (25) feet of the right-of-way. - (2) Corner lots fronting two or more streets shall use the frontage with the least dimension as the primary front property line.
+For a corner lot with two fronts, one side may be set to no closer than (25) feet of the right-of-way.

+(2) Corner lots fronting two or more streets shall use the frontage with the least dimension as the primary front property line.
 The frontage with the longest dimension shall be the secondary front property line.
 Along the front property line in residential districts, the front setback shall meet the front setback requirements described in Article VI., Section C. (1).

 Sec.
-D. Accessory structures.
+D. Accessory Structures.

-(1) Time of Construction.
-No accessory building shall be constructed until the construction of the principal structure, to which it is accessory, has been commenced, and no accessory structure shall be used unless the principal structure is also being used.
+(1) Time of Construction: No accessory building shall be constructed until the construction of the principal structure, to which it is accessory, has been commenced, and no accessory structure shall be used unless the principal structure is also being used.

-(2) Location
+(2) Location: